nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ## Quick Start

-{Give steps to get started quickly}

-1. Ensure that you have Java 17 or above installed.
+1. Ensure that you have Java 17 or above installed on your computer.
-1. Down the latest version of `Duke` from [here](http://link.to/duke).
+2. Download the latest tp.jar file.
+3. Copy the file to the folder you want to use as the home folder for your Task Manager.
+4. Open a command terminal, cd into the folder where you placed the jar file, and run the following command to start the application:java -jar tp.jar
+5. The application will start, and any existing tasks will be loaded from the file spendswift.txt.
+If this file doesn't exist, it will be created automatically when tasks are added.
+6. Type commands below the outputs and press Enter to execute them.
+For example:

+For details on all available commands, refer to the Features section below.

 ## Features
 ### Command Format Notes